|

 contributing nothing to survivability?
 Nobody saw it coming.
 It was an empirical

 surprise.
-But it makes perfect sense, and would be expected, if evolution
+But it makes sense, and would be expected, if evolution

 itself is an instance of development.